renbytes/arla/DEVELOPER_GUIDE.md

 ### Step 1: Clone the Repository

 First, clone the agent-engine repository to your local machine.
-You will also need to clone agent-core, as the engine depends on it.
+You will also need to clone agent_core, as the engine depends on it.

 ```bash
 # Clone the engine